dinhanhx/discord-meme-bot/README.md

 Please read the [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome) for how to implement bot with Node.js.

+## API

+API used for meme bot has its source code at: [https://github.com/Huy-Ngo/reddit-meme-api](Reddit Meme API).
+Please contribute to that project if you find that the current API doesn't fulfill your planned feature.

 ## Running

 To run the bot, use command `node index.js`.